toaderflorin/eksia/_posts/2017-06-20-redux-async-flow.markdown

 Since Redux allows for custom middleware, we can use something called **Redux Thunk** to help us.
 It is important to be aware that without middleware, Redux only supports a synchronous flow.
 So what is a *thunk*?
 It's just a function - it wraps an expression, so you can delay the evaluation of the result of that expression.
-Here's a code sample I "borrowed" (promise I will give it right back) straight from the library documentation:
+Here's a code sample straight from the library documentation:

 <script src="https://gist.github.com/toaderflorin/7961dfce75a8d1748b4192e3d16ed611.js"></script>

 How does this help us you might ask?

 *If you pass an expression as a parameter to another function, it will get evaluated within the same JavaScript event tick.
 If you pass a **thunk** however, that function can evaluate it whenever it wants.
 This means you can do **async** stuff easily.*

 And this is important because modern web applications are mostly asynchronous in their nature - you usually build a rich responsive client which communicates with an API.
 This means when the user presses a button, or does something that needs fetching data, you usually show spinners and such.
 The standard way to handle this is using the Redux *Thunk middleware*.

 This is how you set it up:

 <script src="https://gist.github.com/toaderflorin/b4754731b7a7ed4967cc7fcbb0fb3d9e.js"></script>

 So instead of dispatching normal action objects, we will be dispatching *async actions*, or thunks.
 This means we have have to change our action creators to return functions instead of plain objects.